GreedyM0nk/Salmon-Framework/README.md

 This project is a template for Salmon's test automation framework, which provides structured and standard way of creating automated test scripts for GUI and API level tests across salmon projects

+This is a reusable automation framework that blends together Selenium WebDriver and Cucumber JVM (incorporating Gherkin and the BDD 'Given, When Then' testing construct)

 The framework incorporates design principle of BDD (Behaviour driven development) which promotes writing acceptance tests by describing behaviour of application under test in simple english language from the perspective of its stakeholders.